A202 road

-A202 crossing the Thames at Vauxhall Bridge.
-Two bus lanes a cycle lane and four lanes for general traffic, unusually the Southbound Bus lane is in the middle of the road.
+A202 crossing the Thames at Vauxhall Bridge, c.2010.
+Two bus lanes (the southbound one central) and four lanes for general traffic with a cycle lane marked on the nearside southbound lane.
+The southbound bus lane was originally central; by 1973 it had been moved nearside.

 The A202 is a primary A road in London.
 It runs from New Cross Gate to London Victoria station.
 A section of the route forms a part of the London Inner Ring Road between Vauxhall and Victoria, known as Vauxhall Bridge Road.

 No part of the route is in the London Congestion Charge zone, but the section between Vauxhall and Victoria is part of the zone's boundary, which is to the immediate west of Vauxhall Bridge Road.

 The A202 is managed by Transport for London (TfL) in its entirety, and is designated a London Red Route.